 I set into motion ways to change my routine.
 I had to arrive 15–30 minutes early for work each day.
 If I was only 10 minutes early, the next morning I would set my alarm 5 minutes earlier, to make sure the pattern didn’t repeat (it usually resulted in me being 25-35 minutes early the next day, but that is not the point).
 I didn’t rush.

 I began to love my morning routine, getting set up and prepared for success throughout the day.
-I arrived at work with time to fill my water bottle, say brief good mornings to the other early team members, and be sitting at my desk ready to be productive at 9am (if not a smudge before).
+I arrived at work with time to fill my water bottle, say brief good mornings to the other early team members, and be sitting at my desk ready to be productive at 9am (if not a smidge before).

 It was an amazing feeling.
 I realised I never wanted to go back to running for the bus.
 I didn’t feel any guilt in leaving work on time, or even early when needed.